Applications open for the 2021 Tierney Fellowship at the Market Photo Workshop

 Current students and alumni that come from needy financial background or previously disadvantaged individuals are encouraged to apply.

-- Must be a current student of the Market Photo Workshop or an alumni who studied at the Market Photo Workshop between 2010 and 2020
+- Must be a current student or alumni of the Market Photo Workshop

 - Must be resident in Southern Africa